SebilleK/BubbleMap/README.md

 git clone https://github.com/SebilleK/BubbleMap.git
 ```

 and make sure to have a valid .env file.
-For a better look at its specifications please refer to **src/env/index.ts.**.
+For a better look at its needed specifications please refer to **src/env/index.ts**.
+You also have **.example-env** in the **src/** directory to see how it should look like.

 1. Docker | Build images and start the containers: